ntnu-ai-lab/EvoLP.jl/CONTRIBUTING.md

 EvoLP follows Invenia's Blue code style guide.
 This is a set of style conventions for Julia code that are based on a series of grounding documents (like Julia's own style guide and PEP8).

-You can read the full guide [here](https://github.com/invenia/BlueStyle).
+You can read the full guide at Invenia's [Blue Style repository](https://github.com/invenia/BlueStyle).

 ## Source code organisation